 Buckle up: Seat belts save lives — and they may save the life of your teen.
 In 2014, 53 percent of teens aged 15 to 19 killed in passenger vehicle crashes died because they weren't buckled up.

 No more distractions: Tell your teen driver that a text, social media update or even a call can wait when they're driving.
 Fifteen- to 19-year-olds have the highest percentage of drivers distracted by cellphone use and involved in a fatal crash.
-In 2013, some 330 people were killed in crashes involving a distracted teen driver.
+Research shows that texting while driving increases your teen's risk of crashing by 23 times.

 Slow down: Inexperienced teen drivers may feel invincible behind the wheel, but they're not.
 In 2014, 36 percent of teen drivers involved in fatal crashes were speeding at the time.